 As always, I appreciate you guys stopping by.

-I’d love to hear your stories about your chinchillas.
+I’d love to hear your stories about your chinchillas free roaming the house.

 Do you allow your chinchillas to roam your house freely?

-How do you get your chinchilla to come out of hiding when he or she is lost in the home?
+How do you get your chinchilla to come out of hiding when he or she is lost in the home due to free-roaming the home?